gaavebase/give-ui/README.md

 ## Using This Repo

-- Create a Token Drop contract via the thirdweb dashboard on the Mumbai test network.
+- Create a Token Drop contract via the thirdweb dashboard on the optimism-goerli test network.

 - Create a project using this example by running: